Dalit Buddhist movement: Northern India

-The two Adi Dharma movements – those that rejected Hinduism in favor of Buddhism – were launched by Swami Achhutanand Harihar in Uttar Pradesh and Babu Mangu Ram in Punjab.
+The two Adi Dharma movements – those that rejected Hinduism in favor of Buddhism – were launched by the Swami Achhutanand Harihar in Uttar Pradesh and Babu Mangu Ram in Punjab.

 Born in an untouchable family, Achhutanand joined the Arya Samaj suddhi reform movement and worked there for about eight years (1905–1912).
 He felt Arya Samaj practiced untouchability in subtle ways, and subsequently left it to launch the socio-political Bharitiya Achhut Mahasabha movement.
 Achhutanand published the Adi-Hindu magazine, wherein he called on Dalits to return to Adi-Dharma as the "original religion of Indians."
 Achhutanand formulated his philosophy on the basis of a shared cultural and ethnic identity.
 He presented it to an audience beyond just Dalits, including tribal societies as well.
 He opposed Mahatma Gandhi's non-cooperation movement and fasts as well as the Indian National Congress, stating that Brahmins were "as foreign to India as were the British", according to Anand Teltumbde.

 Babu Mangu Ram was also born in an untouchable family of Punjab with a flourishing leather trade.
 Mangu Ram arrived in the United States in 1909 at the age of 23 and worked in California.
 There, he joined the Ghadar Party and smuggled weapons from California to India in order to oppose British rule.
 In 1925, he shifted his focus onto Dalit freedom, launching the "Ad Dharm" movement as well as a weekly newspaper titled Adi-Danka to spread his ideas.
 According to Teltumbde, Mandu Ram's religious movement failed to materialize, and Mangu Ram later joined the Ambedkarite movement.

 In 1914, Prakash was ordained as a Bodhanand Mahastavir in Calcutta, and began preaching Buddhism in Lucknow.
 He founded the Bharatiye Buddh Samiti in 1916, and set up a vihara in 1928.

 Southern India

-In 1898, Pandit Iyothee Thass founded the Sakya Buddhist Society – also known as Indian Buddhist Association – in Tamil Nadu.
+In 1898, Pandit Iyothee Thass founded the Sakya Buddhist Society also known as Indian Buddhist Association in Tamil Nadu.
 He presented Buddhism as a religious alternative to Hinduism for Dalits.
 Thass's efforts led to the creation of a broader movement amongst Tamil Dalits in South India until the 1950s.
 The first president of the Indian Buddhist Association was Paul Carus.
 Unlike the Ambedkarite movement, the Indian Buddhist Association adopted the Theravada Buddhism tradition founded in Sri Lanka (where Thass had received his training and initiation in Buddhism).